hungtran84/adv-k8s/4-observability/lab3-prometheus-grafana/README.md

-Here's a lab guide for setting up and using Prometheus with Grafana from the `kube-prometheus-stack` Helm chart in Kubernetes.

----

-# Lab Guide: Setup Prometheus with kube-prometheus-stack in Kubernetes
+# Lab: Setup Prometheus & Grafana with kube-prometheus-stack in Kubernetes

 This lab will guide you through the setup of Prometheus, Grafana, and associated exporters using the `kube-prometheus-stack` Helm chart.
 We’ll cover basic installation steps, and then explore Prometheus metrics using both Grafana and the Prometheus UI.